pbl64k/ShenzhenIO-Turing/README.md

 The controller reads data from the memory bus (`x2`).
 Negative number indicates that the sender wants to perform a short read-only cycle, and will send address immediately afterwards.
 Non-negative numbers are interpreted as addresses, and a full read-write cycle is initiated.

-Received address is sent to the address router through address bus (`x3`), and the controller start waiting for data on data bus (`x1`).
+Received address is sent to the address router through address bus (`x3`), and the controller starts waiting for data on data bus (`x1`).
 If a read-only cycle was requested, the data received is sent both to the client on memory bus and back to the RAM chip controller on the data bus.
-Otherwise the data is sent on the memory bus, and memory controller awaits for another bit of data to sent back on data bus for write.
+Otherwise the data is sent on the memory bus, and memory controller awaits for another word of data to send back on data bus for write.

 ### Register Machine?..